samelamin/deprecated-blog/_posts/2016-03-14-TDD on VSCode.md

 Once you save the file you should see the test task being kicked off!

-And thats it!
+And that's it!
 Comments are more than welcome and if you enjoyed doing this tutorial please do share it